agdc101/defiworks/server-setup.md

 2) To allow an application e.g SSH connections -> "sudo ufw allow OpenSSH".
 3) Then enable the firewall -> "sudo ufw enable".
 4) To check firewall status -> "sudo ufw status"
+5) Block connections from specific IP address -> "sudo ufw deny from 203.0.113.100".
+6) Check UFW manual -> "man ufw".
+7) For more UFW commands and info see -> "https://www.digitalocean.com/community/tutorials/ufw-essentials-common-firewall-rules-and-commands"